The Track Australia

 Event overview

-THE TRACK Australia is a multi-day foot race in the Northern Territory of Australia, scheduled 12–21 May 2027.
-The route covers 520 km over 9 stages and 10 days, between Alice Springs and Uluru / Kata Tjuta National Park.
-The course crosses West MacDonnell National Park, continues toward Finke Gorge National Park and finishes near Uluru in the Anangu Aboriginal territory.
-Terrain includes pebbly and sandy tracks and single-track sections.
-Daytime temperatures are expected between 20 and 30 °C and nighttime temperatures between 5 and 10 °C.
+THE TRACK Australia takes place 12–21 May 2027 in the Northern Territory, between Alice Springs and Uluru.
+The event covers 520 km over 9 stages and 10 days.
+The route crosses the West MacDonnell National Park, continues toward Finke Gorge National Park and finishes near Uluru / Kata Tjuta National Park.
+Terrain includes pebbly and sandy tracks and single track.
+Daytime temperatures are expected between 20 and 30 °C and nighttime temperatures between 5 and 10 °C. During the race, participants sleep in tents, with two people per tent.